-In AC 2020-2021, candidates' mean score was 4 (n = 5).
-While candidates teach a minimum of 10 lesson plans, data gathered from the last lesson plan they teach was used for this assessment.
-As this assessment is used in the Practicum Course, which is one of the last courses candidates take before graduating, and since the candidates taught at least nine lesson plans before teaching this one, faculty expect scores to be strong.
+In AC 2021-2022, candidates' mean score was 3.92 (n = 5).
+While candidates taught a minimum of 10 lesson plans, data gathered from the last lesson plan they taught was used for this assessment.
+Analysis of the data revealed Utilizing Technology as an area of weakness for student performance.
+This assessment instrument is used in the Practicum Course, which is one of the last courses candidates take before graduating, and since the candidates taught at least nine lesson plans before teaching this one, faculty expect scores to be strong.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.
 These changes had a direct impact on the student's ability to design and implement developmentally appropriate lesson plans that reflect research on best practices in early childhood education.

-In AC 2020-2021, the target was met.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-Faculty will emphasize Differentiation in ECED courses.
-These changes will improve the student's ability to design and implement developmentally appropriate lesson plans that reflect research on best practices in Early Childhood Education, thereby continuing to push the cycle of improvement forward.
+Based on the analysis of AC 2021-2022 results, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+Faculty will emphasize Utilizing Technology in ECED courses.

+This change will improve the students' ability to design and implement developmentally appropriate lesson plans that reflect research on best practices in Early Childhood Education, thereby continuing to push the cycle of improvement forward.